 Its large proportion of propellant can also give Silly String two seemingly opposite hazards.
 Some propellants are flammable, and others become so cold when leaving the container that they can freeze a person's skin.
 Most can labels include warnings about whether the string inside requires specific precautions, and many specify to avoid heat and open flames.
 But some formulations of the product have been dangerous enough to cause widespread concern.
 For example, in 1990, the United States Consumer Product Safety Commission (CPSC) issued a recall for a variety of spray string that used a highly flammable propellant.

 Some municipal authorities are also worried about Silly String for a very practical reason.
 Sprayed string can make a mess.
 Several cities have banned the use of Silly String during celebrations, at parades and on holidays like Halloween.
 In addition to being hard to remove from concrete and brick, the strands are essentially sticky plastic, so they can clog storm drains and take up space in landfills.

 Silly String's long-lasting popularity makes it unlikely that safety or environmental concerns will cause it to disappear from shelves anytime soon.
-To learn more about aerosols, Silly String and related topics, check out the links on the next page.
+To learn more about aerosols, Silly String and related topics, check out the links below.

 - United States Patent and Trademark Office Patent # 3705669 http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2= HITOFF&p=2&u=%2Fnetahtml%2FPTO%2Fsearch-bool.html&r= 90&f=G&l=50&co1=AND&d=PALL&s1=wham-o&OS= wham-o&RS=wham-o